Skip to main content

 If the forecast is hot, please do ensure that you bring sufficient water with you.

-There will be concessions on the lower part of the Square selling hot and cold drinks, wrapped snacks.
+There will be concessions on the lower part of the Square selling hot and cold drinks, wrapped snacks and ice-cream.
 Please be aware that if you leave the Square to go to other outlets and it fills up while you are out, you will not be able to get back in.

 Are there toilets?

-Toilets are located at the back of the lower part of the Square (20 pence charge applies, contactless card payment is available), with portable toilets available for the audience on the Upper Terrace.
+Toilets will be available from when the gates open at 3.45pm and are located at the back of the lower part of the Square (20 pence charge applies, contactless card payment is available).
+Portable toilets are also available for the audience on the Upper Terrace.

 What about the weather?